musethno/MGS/README.md

 - Play runs an own web server that listens on a given port (default: 9000).
 You can use a front-end server for proxying/load balancing.
 The current version works fine in combination with Apache 2.4.10.

 ### Database
-- Play Framework supports a variety of common database systems.
+- Play Framework supports a variety of common SQL database systems.
 The MGS is tested with MySQL 5.5

 #### Play Framework dependencies
 - The Play Framework, current version tested with Play 2.4.6 ("Damiya")